Skip to content

 • to the agents, advisers and service providers that assist us in running / we use to administer our business;

-• to the subcontractors and service providers* we use to provide and support Digital Science;
+• to the subcontractors and service providers* we use to provide and support Digital Science operations;

 • if you express interest in an initiative we’re involved in, to other participants in such initiative;

-• if required to enable the integration or use of third party resources accessed / used on Digital Science;
+• if required to enable the integration or use of third-party resources accessed/used on or via the Digital Science Resources;

 • in such circumstances for which you have given your consent;